Coffee-Maker/Landmark-Rust/data/behaviour_outline.md

 - replace - Destroy target unit and replace it with a new one
 - replace_many - Destroy a group of units and replace it with a new one
 - replace_many_individual - Replace a group of units with a new group of units (One for each unit destroyed)
-- add_types - Add some types to a card.
-This card could be this card, or it could be some other card.
+- add_types - Add some types to a token.
+This token could be this token, or it could be some other token.
 - modify_defense - Change the defense of targeted units by the amount specified (+1, -5, =2, etc.)
 - modify_health - ^ but health
 - modify_attack - ^ but attack
-- transfer_types - Append the types of one card onto another
+- transfer_types - Append the types of one token onto another
-- destroy - Destroy the selected card (May not be a unit!
+- destroy - Destroy the selected token (May not be a unit!
 It could be an item, too)
 - summon - Summon a new unit to the field.
 This could be summoning an existing unit or a completely new one.